 “We can customize the granny flats to suit any requirements but we have a range of home designs that have granny flats attached to them already,” says David, but most home designs can be adapted and have a granny flat added to them if needed.”

-The granny flats in the range contains one or two bedrooms, multiple bathrooms and a living room area, and are a great option for accommodating older children, extended family, guests, boarders, or parents.
+The granny flats in the range contain one or two bedrooms, multiple bathrooms and a living room area, and are a great option for accommodating older children, extended family, guests, boarders, or parents.

-Before building a home with a granny flat attachment, there are a few thing to take into consideration.
+Before building a home with a granny flat attachment, there are a few things to take into consideration.

 “You need to look up what you’re allowed to build to make sure you’re not wasting your time with plans that are not likely to get through council,”